-- The Internet and computer technology will not be used for illegal activity, for profit purposes, non-school related activities, lobbying, advertising, to transmit offensive materials, hate mail, discriminating remarks, or to obtain obscene or pornographic material. - Users shall not intentionally seek information, obtain copies of, or modify files, other data, or passwords belonging to other users, or misrepresent other users on the network. - Use of school technology or Internet for fraudulent or illegal copying, communication, taking or modification of material in violation of the law is prohibited and will be referred to appropriate authorities. - Loading or use of unauthorized games, programs, files or other electronic media is prohibited. - The illegal use of copyrighted material is prohibited. - The network shall not be used to disrupt the work of others.
-Hardware or software shall not be destroyed, modified, relocated, or abused in any way.
+- The Internet and computer technology will not be used for illegal activity, for profit purposes, non-school related activities, lobbying, advertising, to transmit offensive materials, hate mail, discriminating remarks, to obtain obscene or pornographic material, or material harmful to minors. - Users shall not intentionally seek information, obtain copies of, or modify files, other data, or passwords belonging to other users, or misrepresent other users on the network. - Use of school technology or Internet for fraudulent or illegal copying, communication, taking or modification of material in violation of the law is prohibited and will be referred to appropriate authorities. - Loading or use of unauthorized games, programs, files or other electronic media is prohibited. - The illegal use of copyrighted material is prohibited. - The network shall not be used to disrupt the work of others. - Hardware or software shall not be destroyed, modified, relocated, or abused in any way. - Disabling or bypassing the Internet blocking/filtering software without authorization.